-We borrow against our pass-through Agency MBS and certain of our structured Agency MBS using short-term repurchase AGREPHICMES (or "repo") agreement transaction acts as a financing arrangement under which we effectively pledge our investment securities as collateral to secure a loan.
-Our borrowings through repurchase transactions are generally short-term and have maginges on one day to one year but may have maturities up to five or more years.
-Our financing rates are typically impacted by U. Federal Funds rate and other short-term benchmark rates and liquidity in the Agency MBS repo and other short-term funding markets.
-The terms of our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association ("SIFMA") as to repayment, margin EGUMENEE gation of all securities sold under the repurchase transaction.
+We borrow against our pass-through Agency MBS and certain of our structured Agency MBS using short-term repurchase agreements.
+A repurchase (or "repo") agreement transaction acts as a financing arrangement under which we effectively pledge our investment securities as collateral to secure a loan.
+Our borrowings through repurchase transactions are generally short-term and have maturities ranging from one day to one year but may have maturities up to five or more years.
+Our financing rates are typically impacted by the U.S. Federal Funds rate and other short-term benchmark rates and liquidity in the Agency MBS repo and other short-term funding markets.
+The terms of our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association ("SIFMA") as to repayment, margin requirements and the segregation of all securities sold under the repurchase transaction.
 In addition, each lender may require that we include supplemental terms and conditions to the standard master repurchase agreement to address such matters as additional margin maintenance requirements, cross default and other provisions.
-The specific provisions may differ for each lender and certain terms mody be determined until we engage in individual repurchase transactions.
+The specific provisions may differ for each lender and certain terms may not be determined until we engage in individual repurchase transactions.

 We may use other sources of leverage, such as secured or unsecured debt or issuances of preferred stock.
 We do not have a policy limiting the amount of leverage we may incur.
-However, we generally expect that the ratio of our total liabilities compared to our WHICH, we refer to as our leverage ratio, will not exceed 12 to 1 and will generally be less than 10 to 1.
-Our amount of leverage Reperality on market conditions and other factors that we deem relevant.
+However, we generally expect that the ratio of our total liabilities compared to our equity, which we refer to as our leverage ratio, will not exceed 12 to 1 and will generally be less than 10 to 1.
+Our amount of leverage may vary depending on market conditions and other factors that we deem relevant.

 We allocate our capital between two sub-portfolios.
 The pass-through Agency MBS portfolio will be leveraged generally through repurchase agreement funding.
 The structured Agency MBS portfolio generally will not be leveraged.
-The leverage ratio is by control liabilities by total stockholders' equity at the end of each period.
-The amount of leverage typically will be a function of the pass-through Agency MBS portfolio and the amount of haircuts required by our lenders on our borrowings.
+The leverage ratio is calculated by dividing our total liabilities by total stockholders' equity at the end of each period.
+The amount of leverage typically will be a function of the capital allocated to the pass-through Agency MBS portfolio and the amount of haircuts required by our lenders on our borrowings.
 When the capital allocation to the pass-through Agency MBS portfolio is high, we expect that the leverage ratio will be high because more capital is being explicitly leveraged and less capital is un-leveraged.
-If the haircuts required by our lenders on our borrowings are higher, all else being equal, our leverage will be lower because our lenders will lend less against the value of the depityed to the pass-through Agency MBS portfolio.
-The allocation of capital between the two portfolios will be a function of favoral:
+If the haircuts required by our lenders on our borrowings are higher, all else being equal, our leverage will be lower because our lenders will lend less against the value of the capital deployed to the pass-through Agency MBS portfolio.
+The allocation of capital between the two portfolios will be a function of several factors: